kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ### Headers

-Each request also has a set of Request Headers which can provide additional information for the request, such as what client the user is using, as well as the type of content that we might be sending with our request.
+Each request also has a set of Request Headers which can provide additional information for the request, such as what client the user is using, as well as the type of content that sent with our request.
 You can read more about HTTP Headers on the [MDN docs.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/) The response will also have headers following the same structure.

 ### Body